Изображения страниц

 And some good Angel bear a shield before us.

-The Scene changes to a stately palace, set out with all manner of deliciousness; soft music, tables spread with all duinties.
+The Scene changes to a stately palace, set out with all manner of deliciousness; soft music, tables spread with all dainties.
 COMUS appears with his rabble, and the LADY set in an enchanted chair, to whom he offers his glass, which she puts by, and goes about to rise.

-Com.
 Nay, Lady, sit; if I but wave this wand,

 Your nerves are all chained up in alabaster,

-And you a statue, or as Daphne was Root-bound, that fled Apollo.
+And you a statue, or as Daphne was

-Lady.
-Fool, do not boast.
+Lady.-Fool, do not boast.

 Thou canst not touch the freedom of my mind